benhhack/Quick-Sort-Pathological-Case-Analysis/README.md

 It then analyses the execution times of running these algorithms to examine the performance of the quicksort on these cases.

-## Project Structure
+## Using the Project

-The project is split up into three packages.
-The sorter and cases packages contain are written in Java while the analysis is written in Python.
+To use this project, run the sort runner from the Sort Runner class.

-#### Sorter
+Then, run the analysis (analysis.ipynb) in a Jupyter Notebook.

-Implements an ordinary quicksort using the final element as the pivot.
+The tests can be run within sorter package and the cases.tests package.